-NOTE: Perform system tests at off-peak hours.
+NOTE: Perform system tests during off-peak hours, such as early morning or late evening.

-- 1. Inform the central station that you are testing your system. - 2.
+- 1. Inform the monitoring station that you are testing your system. - 2.
 Begin with the system in the Ready state. - 3.
 Perform a Bell/Battery test by pressing [★][6][Master Code][4].
 The bell and keypad buzzer will sound for two seconds and all keypad lights will turn ON.
 Press [#] to exit. - 4.
 Activate each sensor in turn (e.g. open a door/window or walk in motion detector areas).
 From an LED keypad, observe the zone light turn ON when the zone is activated.
 The zone light will turn OFF when the system restores to normal (i.e. door or window closed).
 From an LCD keypad, the following message will be displayed when each zone is activated...

-Use the arrow (< >) keys to view which zone is open.
-This message will disappear when the zone is restored.
+Secure System Use the arrow (< >) keys to view which zone is open.
+This message will Before Arming $\langle \rangle$ disappear when the zone is restored.